 We recognise the improved circumstances in Uzbekistan through the work of the Responsible Sourcing Network and its partners.
 Currently we are still not sourcing cotton from this location but are reviewing the improved labour conditions.

-Better Cotton is one of the world’s leading sustainability initiatives for cotton.
-Their mission is to help cotton communities survive and thrive, while protecting and restoring the environment.
+Better Cotton’s mission is to help cotton communities survive and thrive, while protecting and restoring the environment.

 The Global Organic Textile Standard (GOTS) has a clearly defined set of criteria and is transparent.

 GOTS is the worldwide leading textile processing standard for organic fibres, including ecological and social criteria, backed up by independent certification of the entire textile supply chain.

 GOTS cotton is currently used in a portion of Peter Alexander products.

 We have voluntarily adopted the EU standard whereby we prohibit the manufacture and sale of goods which contain prohibited levels of the specific aromatic amines originating from a small number of azo dyes.

 The Just Group have both a Restricted Substances List (RSL) & Manufacturing Restricted Substances List (MRSL) which suppliers are required to adhere to.